 🔹 Point-of-sale displays

-While these changes support sales and marketing objectives, they can also alter the way wireless signals move throughout the store.
+Although these changes help drive sales, they also alter the way wireless signals travel throughout the store.

 🔹 Reduced signal strength